larpchronicles/rules/chronicles-rulebook.md

 ---
 Ritual Magic is the way through which an individual attempts to weave the powers of themselves or greater beings to affect incredible and often long-lasting effects upon the world.
 A ritualist is someone who is trained in these magics and in the art of channeling them to achieve their desired goals.
 Purchasing the Ritual Magic Skill enables the character to perform rituals.

 A ritual is the act through which a ritualist attempts to conduct these magics, and each ritualist's method for enacting a ritual is different, though there are a few generally agreed upon elements that must be achieved in order for a ritual to succeed.
 Firstly, a ritual must last at least 5 minutes in order for success to be achieved.
 It has been said that in times of great need a ritualist can attempt to end the ritual earlier than this, but they risk failure at best, horrible backlash at worst.
 Secondly, a ritual must contain a persistent visual or auditory element.
 Some ritualists chant, sing, or recite scripture of their Deity.
 Others may choose to draw or cast runes, dance, or create art as a focus for their magic.
 All that matters is that these elements are consistent throughout the ritual, without long lapses or interruptions.
-Third, the ritualist must provide a source of power other than their own for the ritual, often in the form of Spirit Gems, a number of which must be provided equal to the level of the ritual.
+Third, the ritualist must provide a source of power other than their own for the ritual, often in the form of spirit gems or anima gems, a number of which must be provided equal to the level of the ritual.
 Lastly, and most importantly, the ritualist must have the ritual scroll open and accessible to them at all times during the ritual, even if they do not need to actively gaze upon it.
 If the ritual scroll is not present, or if during the ritual it is removed or hidden from the ritualist, the ritual will fail.
 These four elements are commonly referred to as the "fundamental four elements" of rituals, without which a ritual is all but doomed to failure.

 There are other ways through which a ritualist may enhance their casting and thus the odds of success.
 A few of the more commonly accepted methods are as follows.
 First, the inclusion of further ritual props, themed appropriately for the ritual being attempted, though some rituals may require specific props to be present to even be cast at all.
 Secondary ritualists who can aid in the focusing and channeling of the magic, and even non-ritualists whose nature or actions are particularly in-tune with the desired outcome of the ritual may aid in its success.
 Some ritualists opine that at their core, rituals are a performance for the gods, and as such, the more devoted the casters are to providing a grand spectacle, the more likely the gods are to look upon their attempts with favor and grant their desires.
 Conversely, if the participants in the ritual are clearly out of sync, under prepared, or otherwise break the flow of the ritual, the Gods are more likely to punish the attempt.